 SELECT AVG(value) FROM StateTable WHERE Id LIKE '<app-id>||<thermometer>||*||temperature'

 State Time-to-Live (TTL)

 Dapr enables per state set request time-to-live (TTL).
 This means that applications can set time-to-live per state stored, and these states cannot be retrieved after expiration.

 State management API

-- List of state store components
+- Review the list of state store components

 - Read the state management API reference